tanmayj000/CSCI599-Assignment3/README.md

-# CSCI 599 Assignent 3
+# CSCI 599 Assignment 3

 For this assignment, I trained 3D Gaussian Splatting and NERF models on my own data.